 U.S. Justice Department to propose rolling back protections for big tech

-WASHINGTON, June 17 (Reuters) - The U.S. Justice Department is preparing to proposes legislation as soon as Wednesday to try to remove protections that big tech platforms like Alphabet's GOOGL.O Google and Facebook FB.O have had for decades, a department official said on Wednesday, speaking on condition of anonymity.
+WASHINGTON, June 17 (Reuters) - The U.S. Justice Department will propose legislation as soon as Wednesday to try to remove protections that big tech platforms like Alphabet's GOOGL.O Google and Facebook FB.O have had for decades, a department official said on Wednesday, speaking on condition of anonymity.

-President Donald Trump said in late May he would propose legislation that may scrap or weaken a law that has protected internet companies, including Twitter TWTR.N, in an extraordinary attempt to regulate social media platforms where he has been criticized.
+President Donald Trump, who has battled Twitter TWTR.N and other tech companies over alleged censorship of conservative voices on social media platforms, said in late May he would propose legislation that may scrap or weaken the law shielding internet companies, in an extraordinary attempt to regulate the outlets where he has been criticized.

-The Justice Department plans to make a legislative proposal that Congress would have to pass, according to the Wall Street Journal, which was first to report the proposal.

 Trump wants to "remove or change" a provision of a law known as Section 230 that shields social media companies from liability for content posted by their users.